YiraSan/flowge/README.md

 # flowge
 The Flowge Programing Language

-compiler was tested on ubuntu & windows 10+
+compiler was tested on ubuntu